 Zipmessage

 Zipmessage is an asynchronous video messaging software that a lot of coaches and consultants swear by.
 Its dedicated conversation pages make it easy to monitor your client messages and send audio or video recordings in response.
-You can record for up to one minute with their free plan, or upgrade to a paid plan for unlimited recording time and other benefits such as a branded URL or integrations.
+You can record for up to one minute with their free plan, or upgrade to a paid plan for unlimited recording time and additional benefits, including a branded URL and integrations.

 With their flexible privacy settings, you can decide to either send your messages to individuals or share a thread of responses with multiple clients in a coaching group.
 Messages can be opened on any device and they sync with other apps like Slack and email so your voice notes will never get lost in the noise.
 There’s no software download required, clients can simply open them in their browser and listen to them with multi-speed playback.